Engineering topological phases of any winding and Chern numbers in extended Su-Schrieffer-Heeger models: Discussion

-In the second case, emergence of topological phase with any value of $\mathcal C$ is discussed when the NN and NNN hopping terms in the two-band eSSH models are expressed in terms of two angular variables, $\theta$ and $\phi$.
+In the second case, emergence of topological phase with any value of $\mathcal C$ is discussed when the NN and NNN hopping terms in the two-band eSSH model are expressed in terms of two angular variables, $\theta$ and $\phi$.
 Particle-hole and inversion symmetries are preserved in the ${\rm k}$-$\theta$ space.
 Three different types of parametrization are employed when $\theta$ and $\phi$ depend on another parameter $f$ in three different ways.
 A specific parametrization gives rise to a nontrivial phase of any value of $\mathcal C$ which is controlled by the parameter $f$.
 Phase transition points are marked on the phase diagram where the band gap vanishes.
-Experimental realization of these phases using systems of ultracold atoms in optical lattice is possible as discussed here\cite{Li2}.
-System hosts topological phases with $\mathcal C=\pm 1, \mp 1$, for another parameterization, but with peculiar types of edge states.
-Here, multiple crossing between the edge states lines is found within the band gap.
-This particular phenomenon of multiply-crossed edge states as shown in Fig \ref{edge-states-with-multiple-crossing} is not reported before.
-However, fake topological phases with series of different $\mathcal C$s appear in the third kind of parametrization, as the band gap does not vanish at the transition points.
+Experimental realization of these phases using systems of ultracold atoms in optical lattice is possible, as discussed here\cite{Li2}.